UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_dardel.md

     Else, the SSH keys are where you created them in step 1.2 :-)

-???- question "How does the content of a public SSH key look like?"
+???- question "What does the content of a public SSH key look like?"

     When displaying the content of a public SSH key, it will show text like this: